psi-maker/IoT-EdgeAI/Intel EdgeAI/models.md

 > **INSTANCE SEGMENTATION**: Similar to semantic segmentation, this form of inference is done on a pixel-by-pixel basis, but different objects of the same class are separately identified.

 ## Running mechanism
+> run the application with inference executed in the asynchronous mode
+>> * at start-up, application reads command line parameters and loads specified network and input images to the Inference Engine plugin.
+The batch size of the network is set according to the number of read images
+>> * then the app. creates an inference request object and assigns completion callback for it.
+In scope of the completion callback handling the inference request is executed again
+>> * After that, the app. starts inference for the first infer request and waits of 10th inference request execution being completed.
+When inference is done, the application outputs data to the standard output stream.

+> dfdd